aayusharmaaa/inboxvalid-mcp-server/README.md

 # InboxValid MCP Server

 MCP server that exposes `verify_email` for email deliverability checks.
-Built for the Tvaram / InboxValid.ai internship assignment (Task 2, Option A).
+Built for the Tvaram internship assignment (Task 2, Option A).

 The InboxValid API is mocked.
 The focus is a typed tool interface that agents can call reliably.